Stellarium/stellarium/skycultures/modern_journey_to_the_west/description.md

 Corresponding to the modern constellation *Cygnus*.

-A divine bird similar to a phoenix, often found in celestial mountains and blessed lands in "Journey to the West."
+A divine bird similar to a phoenix, often found in celestial mountains and blessed lands in *Journey to the West*.

 ##### Queen Mother of the West